kristinemlarson/gnssrefl/README.md

 You can now gzip your snr files (in addition to xz compression).

-I recently bought a new apple laptop - with the new chip.
-You need both gfzrnx and CRX2RNX for gnssrefl to work.
-If you are using an existing docker, I think you should be fine.
-But if you want to do this from a python install, you will need to:
+Our docker (and thus jupyter notebooks) now works with the new Mac chip.
+If you install the code using github or pypi, you will need to install gfzrnx and CRXRNX yourself:

 - Download and compile the [Hatanaka source code](http://terras.gsi.go.jp/ja/crx2rnx.html) and store in $EXE as <code>CRX2RNX</code>.
 - Download and install the executable provided by GFZ (you need to sign up as a non-profit user).
 It needs to be